fastrgv/RufasSwap/README.md

  * Uses GLFW3;
  * Works on OS-X Retina displays;
- * Uses SFML for sound;
+ * Uses SFML for sound on Windows & OSX;
  * all runtime files are in ./data/
- * several png files are provided in ./pix/
+ * several png picture files are provided in ./pix/
  * you can use your own png files;

 ----------------------------------------------